-What exactly will Eli Report show?
+What exactly does Eli Report show?

 Table showing the estimated special levy by year on an average per unit basis.